rawitat/gtypist_lessons/programming_quotes.typ

  :formality can enhance it.

 *:SW2_22
-I:Boris Beizer, "Software Testing Techniques" 2E.
+I:[22] Boris Beizer, "Software Testing Techniques" 2E.
 1990.
 S:[The spec] Be literal in your interpretation and smile when the designer :accuses you of semantic nit-picking.
  :
  :In programming, it's often bugs in the specification that kill you.

 *:SW2_23
-I:Boris Beizer, "Software Testing Techniques" 2E.
+I:[23] Boris Beizer, "Software Testing Techniques" 2E.
 1990.
 S:Let's face it: superb code and unit testing will be useless if the overall :design is poor.
 And how can there be a rational, effective design if no one :on the design team can walk you through the more important transactions, step :by step and alternative by alternative.

 *:SW2_24
-I:Frederick P. Brooks, Jr., "No Silver Bullet - Essence and Acccident in SW Eng" S:The complexity of software is an essential property, not an accidental one.
+I:[24] Frederick P. Brooks, Jr., "No Silver Bullet - Essence and Acccident in SW Eng" S:The complexity of software is an essential property, not an accidental one.
  :Hence descriptions of a software entity that abstract away its complexity often :abstract aways its essence.

 *:SW2_25
-I:Paul Graham
+I:[25] Paul Graham
 S:Great software, likewise, requires a fanatical devotion to beauty.
 If you look :inside good software, you find that parts that no one is ever supposed to see :are beautiful too.
 When it comes to code I behave in a way that would make me